 In the context of new Choices, it is sometimes useful to introduce some degree of randomization so that those new Choices get a chance to be presented, and as a result to accumulate learning.
-By selecting the Randomize Likelihood option, you let Oracle RTD decide the degree to which model scores will be randomized: Oracle RTD applies a randomization factor to the likelihood calculation for all choices in the model, which is proportional to the standard deviation for that choice.
+By selecting the Randomize Likelihood option, you let Oracle RTD decide the degree to which model scores will be randomized.
+Oracle RTD adds to the likelihood of a positive outcome a normal random variable with mean zero and standard deviation which is proportional to the average likelihood of the positive outcome during the second and third phases of a model's maturity.
+For more details of this process, see Appendix A.4, "Model Randomized Likelihoods Computation."